 Stress and Depression

 - Stay away from the stressor or deal with it.
-If your stressor is your co-worker, avoid dealing with them if possible or just talk to them if it’s a work-related topic to avoid too much interaction.
-But if you cannot avoid the stressor, deal with them like confronting the person involved but always make sure that you talk calmly, and away from the public.
+If your stressor is your co-worker, avoid dealing with them if possible or talk to them about a work-related topic to avoid too much interaction.
+But if you cannot avoid the stressor, deal with them like confronting the person involved but always make sure that you talk calmly and away from the public.
 You can also report it to your supervisor if you cannot handle them, either a patient or other employee.
-If it is your boss, then prove to him that you are a worthy employee with quality work.
+If it is your boss, prove to him that you are a worthy employee with quality work.

 - Pamper Yourself.
-Too much workload gives a lot of pressure and you cannot control everything that is happening.
+Too much workload gives a lot of pressure, and you cannot control everything that is happening.
 So after a long day, go to a spa and have some massage or travel if you have a long vacation or leave.
-These refresh your mind and body thus giving a feeling of regained energy and ready to enter the battlefield again.
+These refresh your mind and body, thus feeling regained energy and ready to enter the battlefield again.

 As much as we need to de-stress and so do our patients.
-Having an organized and relax mind makes us efficient nurses thus we can give the best quality of service to our clients.
-But for patients, we need to be extra careful how to manage their stresses because they are vulnerable especially with a serious medical conditions.
+Having an organized and relaxed mind makes us efficient nurses; thus, we can give our clients the best quality of service.
+But for patients, we need to be extra careful how to manage their stresses because they are vulnerable, especially with serious medical conditions.

 - Breathing exercise.
-This is very important management you can do to your patient.
+This is essential management you can do to your patient.
 Teach them to relax through deep or focus breathing.
-There are other “breathing patterns” (link below) that your patient can learn which can lower stress, relax muscles, and help them calm down.
+Other “breathing patterns” (link below) that your patient can learn can lower stress, relax muscles, and help them calm down.

 - Give a pen.
 Some patients are introvert that they choose to deal with things quietly by writing or drawing.
 Let them write their thoughts or anything they wanted to put into words via pen and paper.
 Nowadays, art therapy became trending even to millennials since it tickles your creative mind and makes you divert any negative feelings.

 - Talk to them.
-Treat them like a friend that has a problem let them elaborate what they feel and what causes them to feel that way.
-But make sure to use therapeutic techniques and know your patient’s background very well because one technique could not be effective to others since there are different kinds of person.
-Make sure that every problem has the solution; guide him towards his choices and let your patient find that out.
+Treat them like a friend that has a problem let them elaborate on what they feel and what causes them to feel that way.
+But make sure to use therapeutic techniques and know your patient’s background very well because one technique could not be effective to others since there are different kinds of people.
+Ensure that every problem has a solution; guide him towards his choices and let your patient find that out.

 - Relax the mind.
 It could be a quiet and well-ventilated room or going out and breathe some fresh air.
 Ask your patients whichever they prefer and provide the best and appropriate management for each of them.